alshakero/json-squash/README.md

 # 🎃 json-squash

-> Squash JSON-Patch operations patch into a mathematically equivalent smaller patch
+> Squash JSON-Patch operations patch into a mathematically equivalent smaller patch.
+Shines the most for array splice and shift patches.
+Removing a single element from an array, whererver it is in the array, will produce a single patch 🙌

 ## Installation